-Founder and studio manager.
+Founder and manager.
 Practicing different yoga styles from 2000 and teach gentle Hatha yoga.

 Dana is a certificate Hatha yoga teacher who graduated from Prana Yoga College Teachers training by Shakti Mhi.

 "Yoga helps me to live a more balanced, calm and positive life.

 Yoga empowers me and gives me the energy and flexibility I want and need in life.
 It helps me get a different and clearer perspective on things.
 For me, yoga is home."